DongzeHE/scpca-docs/docs/merged_objects.md

 # Merged objects

-Each merged object contains _combined information_ for all individual samples in a given ScPCA project.
+Each merged object contains _combined information_ for all individual samples in the given ScPCA project.
-While each individual object, as described on the {ref}`Single-cell gene expression file contents page <sce_file_contents>`, contains quantified gene expression results for a single library, each merged object contains all gene expression results, including gene expression counts and metadata, for all libraries and samples in a given ScPCA project.
+While each individual object, as described on the {ref}`Single-cell gene expression file contents page <sce_file_contents>`, contains quantified gene expression results for a single library, each merged object contains all gene expression results, including gene expression counts and metadata, for all libraries and samples in the given ScPCA project.
 This information includes quantified gene expression data, cell and gene metrics, and associated metadata for all libraries.
 See {ref}`the section on merged object processing <processing_information:merged objects` for more information on how these objects were prepared.